LEVACET (Levacet 250 mg-500 mg-32.5 mg-150 mg)

 Generic Name: acetaminophen/aspirin/caffeine/salicylamide

 Pill imprint LEVACET has been identified as Levacet 250 mg-500 mg-32.5 mg-150 mg.

-Levacet is used in the treatment of pain; migraine and belongs to the drug class analgesic combinations.
+Levacet is used in the treatment of migraine; pain and belongs to the drug class analgesic combinations.
 FDA has not classified the drug for risk during pregnancy.
 Levacet 250 mg-500 mg-32.5 mg-150 mg is not a controlled substance under the Controlled Substance Act (CSA).